Maple Hardwood flooring

-A collection that evokes towns where you can go to relax and recharge with natural look floors along with a matte finish.
+A collection that evokes towns where you can go to relax and recharge with natural-looking floors paired with a matte finish.

 Areas where DreamVille Collection is available

-Escape from the daily routine with neutral earthy tones floors adding warmth to any space.
+Escape from the daily routine with neutral earthy-toned floors adding warmth to any space.